 One fan remarked, ”This isn’t the level of shit posting the Wheel of Time community needs; it is the shit posting the community deserves.”

-Artist Corey Lansdell too created portraits of Mat Cauthon based on Harris’s likeness.
+Artist Corey Lansdell created portraits of Mat Cauthon based on Harris’s likeness.
 One based on a photo still.

-And one from this Instagram post.
+And one from an Instagram post.